 There is no right or wrong way to organize your proposal.
 I recommend that you organize your proposal in order of impact; in other words, show your best, most impressive stuff first.

 For example, if your sample art rocks, start with the sample art.
 If you think your detailed synopsis is a masterpiece, start your presentation with the synopsis.

 It’s up to you whether you want to compile everything mentioned above in one pdf document, or send the manuscript, sample art, and proposal as individual files.

 If your manuscript is lengthy, you probably want to send it separately from the proposal and sample art.
-But if your whole pitch is under 40 or 50 pages, it might be better to create a single pdf.
+But if your whole pitch is under 40 pages or so, I think it’s best to create a single pdf.